Lesser Town, Česko - Things to Do in Lesser Town

 Insider Tips

-Visit Prague Castle early morning (before 9 AM) or late afternoon to avoid cruise ship crowds and enjoy better lighting for photography
+Visit early morning or late afternoon to avoid cruise ship groups and capture the best light for photography

 Explore Activities in Lesser Town